nathandroberts/sparta-tic-tac-toe/README.md

 9. The program should use functions, loops, JQuery selectors and JQuery events

 ### Deliverables
-8/9 win condition not present
+9/9 win condition not present

 ### What went well
 using jquery

 ### Challenges
-getting javascript to realise that two arrays are identical
+Using javascript to check the contents of two arrays